 After we select the desired table, we click on the Connect button in the top right corner.

-Data Studio initiates a connection with timbr and retrieves the metadata of the selected concept.
+Looker Studio initiates a connection with Timbr and retrieves the metadata of the selected concept.
 In social, we have many properties and relationships to other concepts.
 Each property and relationship is displayed as another field in the metadata.

 On this page, we can rename any fields to have more indicative names.
 However, the knowledge graph we are using was modeled correctly, the renaming step is therefore not necessary.

 Then we click on the Create Report button to create our report.

 Now we are all set to create the report from the context of the social concept in the knowledge graph.

 The report should include the information that was specified above, so for each task, we create a chart or two to answer the requirements.